Bashtime/dota_classic/README.md

 -neutral drops reduced to 10.
 Most are only sweet consumables

--NO Talenttrees but perks and attribute bonus (+3 / lvl)
+-NO Talenttrees but perks (can be learned at 13,17,21,25) and attribute bonus (+3 / lvl; 6 levels, can be skilled at 2,5,8,11,14,17)

 -XP and Gold bounties as in 6.88

 -Death Times as in 6.88 but more death time if killer is neutral ot tower for first levels to prevent suicide abuse

+-Death Cost dependant on lvl instead of NW (30 times lvl + 50)

-To Do:
+**To Do:

 -Rework all boots to give constant ms instead of percentage, recode some items